 Lack of participation in Continuing Professional Development (CPD) is a known risk factor for poor physician performance.
-Continuing Professional Development programs mitigate this risk.
-They also help physicians maintain and enhance their competence throughout their careers.
+Continuing Professional Development programs mitigate this risk while helping physicians maintain and enhance their competence throughout their careers.

-Because of these factors, the Nova Scotia Medical Practitioners Regulations require that all physicians on the Full and Conditional Registers participate in Continuing Professional Development.
+The Nova Scotia Medical Practitioners Regulations2 requires that all physicians on the Full and Conditional Registers must participate in Continuing Professional Development.

 This policy applies to physicians practising under the following licence types: